Find UK Tuition

 - I travel to my students' homes.
 I am based in Birmingham city centre but am willing to travel out to Walsall, Dudley, Solihull, Coventry, Sutton Coldfield and Coventry, Tamworth and Kidderminster, Evesham and Alcester though there may be an extra charge of between £2 and £5 for longer journeys.

-I can teach theory of music and musical knowledge from my home in Birmingham, located centrally with plenty of parking and very close to major bus and train routes.
+I can teach theory of music and musical knowledge from my home in Birmingham, located close to the M6, not far from the city centre with plenty of parking and very close to major bus and train routes.

 - When are you available?